160

 • 1 package vegan deli slices (I used tofurkey, but field roast makes good ones too)

-• 1 tablespoon coconut or vegetable oil (I like safflower and sunflower oils)
+• 1 tablespoon coconut or avocado oil (I like safflower and sunflower oils)

 Vegan Thanksgiving Blossom Assembly Directions